nourallah171727/observability-as-code/README.md

 (Execute this command inside the forked repo.)
 This will create instances of:
 Grafana (port 3000),Prometheus,Loki (Please modify the docker-compose.yml file in the forked repo if any port is busy.)
-- Optional: for simplicty ,you can just sign up in local grafanaUI through username: admin , password : admin
+- Optional: for simplicity ,you can just sign up in local grafanaUI through username: admin , password : admin
 - You can add test data to visualize later by running:
 ```cd testdata  ```
 ```k6 run 1.cpu-usage.js   # in one terminal```